Battle of al-Yamama: Last phase of the battle

-The Garden of Death
+Garden of Death

 The rebels stepped back as the Muslims poured into the garden.
 The fighting became more vicious.
 Musaylima was still fighting: he had no intention of giving up.
 As the front moved closer to him, he joined in the combat.
 The last phase of the battle now entered its climax.
-The Muslim army pressed the rebels everywhere.
 Musaylima became the target of Wahshi ibn Harb (the same man who killed Hamza, the uncle of Muhammad, in the Battle of Uhud).
-He threw the same javelin that he had used to kill Hamza ibn Abd al-Muttalib and struck Musaylima in the stomach; the next moment Abu Dujana cut off Musaylima's head.
+He threw the same javelin that he had used to kill Hamza ibn Abd al-Muttalib and struck Musaylima in the stomach; the next moment Mu'awiya ibn Abi Sufyan cut off Musaylima's head.
 The news of the death of Musaylima brought about the rout of his forces.
-The garden where this last phase of the battle took place became known as the "Garden of Death", as the approximately 7,000 rebels within it were slaughtered.
+The garden where this last phase of the battle took place became known as the "Garden of Death", as the approximately 7,000 rebels within it were killed.